GSA/idmanagement.gov/_playbooks/playbook-dds.md

 ### Key Terms
 - Authorizing sponsor – An individual other than the role holder or private key holder that can attest to the need to issue a delegated signature certificate under the authority of the role holder in support of a documented business practice (e.g., the chief of staff, legal counsel, etc, for the role holder) .

-- Delegated digital signature - A cryptographic digital signature generated using control over a private asymmetric key and associated with a public certificate that conveys the authority of the identified authorizing sponsor.
+- Delegated digital signature - A cryptographic digital signature generated using control over a private asymmetric key and associated with a public certificate that conveys the authority of the identified role holder.

-- Delegated digital signature certificate - A Federal PKI role-based digital signature certificate, asserting the identity of the authorizing sponsor, but issued to a delegated signer on a hardware security module, used to sign Federal Register documents when approved by the authorizing sponsor.
+- Delegated digital signature certificate - A Federal PKI role-based digital signature certificate, asserting the identity of the role holder, but issued to a delegated signer on a hardware security module, used to sign Federal Register documents when approved by the role holder.

-- Delegated digital signature certificate recipient - The person identified by the authorizing sponsor to use the private key associated with the delegated digital signature certificate to affix the authorizing sponsor’s signature to a Federal Register document; the delegated digital signature certificate recipient is referred to as the “private key holder” in the context of the Federal PKI certificate policy.
+- Delegated digital signature certificate recipient - The person identified by the role holder to use the private key associated with the delegated digital signature certificate to affix the role holder's signature to a Federal Register document; the delegated digital signature certificate recipient is referred to as the “private key holder” in the context of the Federal PKI certificate policy.

 - Federal PKI - A set of policies, processes, and information technology systems (to include Certification Authorities (CAs)) used for the purpose of creating, maintaining and revoking certificates and public-private key pairs.
 A PKI certificate is considered trusted based on the security requirements of the systems, the adherence to the agreed upon set of issuance procedures for asserting a claimed set of identity attributes in the public certificate, and protection of the associated private key.
 For more information on the Federal PKI contact [fpki@gsa.gov](mailto:fpki@gsa.gov){:class="usa-link"}.